 The next day was saved for bluer skies and a longer walk.
 Only a certain number of vehicles are allowed into the national park at any one time, so if you don’t want to end up queuing, you are best off parking your vehicle at the information centre and taking the free shuttle.
 We rode the shuttle all the way to the end of the line – Dove Lake.

 The Dove Lake circuit is a 2 – 3 hour circuit around, you guess it, Dove Lake.
 This 6km walk is Cradle Mountain National Parks most popular walk and also features in the 60 Great Short Walks of Tasmania book.
 The circuit is made up of boardwalk, gravel trails and sections of steps.
 It’s relatively easy and can be completed by any fitness level.
 There are several spots along the circuit with benches and rest areas if you need a break.
 Jake marched the entire 6 km circuit without complaining or being asked to be picked up once.
+Of course it helped that we have a rule, “when you are wearing your hiking shoes, its against the law to get carried.”
+So far it works well.
+We also kit him out with his own little backpack that equipped with a child size hydration bladder.
+You can see some gear reviews on kids backpacks here and hydration bladders here.

 There are a couple other easy grade hikes in the park, but if you complete the ones that I did you will get a good amount of variety.